Conflict of interest: Imputation of conflicts

 Judicial disqualification, also referred to as recusal, refers to the act of abstaining from participation in an official action such as a court case/legal proceeding due to a conflict of interest of the presiding court official or administrative officer.
 Applicable statutes or canons of ethics may provide standards for recusal in a given proceeding or matter.
 Providing that the judge or presiding officer must be free from disabling conflicts of interest makes the fairness of the proceedings less likely to be questioned.

 In the practice of law, the duty of loyalty owed to a client prohibits an attorney (or a law firm) from representing any other party with interests adverse to those of a current client.
 The few exceptions to this rule require informed written consent from all affected clients, i.e., an "ethical wall".
-In some circumstances, a conflict of interest can never be waived by a client.
+In some circumstances, a client can never waive a conflict of interest.
 In perhaps the most common example encountered by the general public, the same firm should not represent both parties in a divorce or child custody matter.
 Found conflict can lead to denial or disgorgement of legal fees, or in some cases (such as the failure to make mandatory disclosure), criminal proceedings.
 In 1998, a Milbank, Tweed, Hadley & McCloy partner was found guilty of failing to disclose a conflict of interest, disbarred, and sentenced to 15 months of imprisonment.
-In the United States, a law firm usually cannot represent a client if the client's interests conflict with those of another client, even if the two clients are represented by separate lawyers within the firm, unless (in some jurisdictions) the lawyer is segregated from the rest of the firm for the duration of the conflict.
-Law firms often employ software in conjunction with their case management and accounting systems in order to meet their duties to monitor their conflict of interest exposure and to assist in obtaining waivers.
+In the United States, a law firm usually cannot represent a client if the client's interests conflict with those of another client, even if separate lawyers within the firm represent the two clients, unless (in some jurisdictions) the lawyer is segregated from the rest of the firm for the duration of the conflict.
+Law firms often employ software with their case management and accounting systems to meet their duties, monitor their exposure to conflicts of interest, and assist in obtaining waivers.